FAQ

 My touch sensor is stuck and I'm hearing unwanted cross-stick

 Touch sensors work by sensing changes in capacitance.
 A baseline is established when powered on.
 Unplugging and plugging back in with no nearby solid objects will generally fix this.
 Try not to leave your headphones on the snare when powering on.
-Always reset after changing settings.
+Always reset after changing settings!
+It'll fix itself, but if you don't want to wait, power cycle it!

 My trigger isn't working well on analog-passthrough mode